 TAKE THE RIGHT MAP: LEARN HOW TO COMMUNICATE IN THE SYSTEM

 You may think of yourself as a good communicator, a gifted conversationalist, or a friend to all, but none of these attributes will help you navigate a bureaucracy if you do not know their rules.
-Not knowing the appropriate forms that communication must take to be effective in a bureaucracy is like going into the wilderness with the wrong map; it doesn’t work very well, and you will probably get lost rather quickly!
-Most bureaucracies are more responsive to communication that is also provided in writing, but it must also fit the format of the types of records and requests that that particular bureaucracy can act upon.
-Just as a judge can only rely upon evidence that is presented in the right legal format, a bureaucracy, no matter how kindhearted the people are within it, can only move forward effectively with information presented in the correct framework.
+Not knowing the appropriate forms that communication takes to be effective in a bureaucracy is like going into the wilderness with the wrong map.
+It doesn’t work very well, and you will probably get lost rather quickly!
+Most bureaucracies are more responsive to communication that is also provided in writing, but it must also fit the format of the types of records and requests a particular bureaucracy can act upon.
+Just as a judge can only rely upon evidence that is presented in the right legal format, a bureaucracy, no matter how kind hearted the people are, can only move forward effectively with information presented in the correct framework.

 An IEP or individualized education plan is the right vehicle for action for most special education students in the public schools, but even within this system requests must be filed accurately.
-Letters must be addressed correctly to the person who has the ability to do something about the issue you are concerned about; more important, unless you have experienced major frustrations and life-threatening setbacks, your attempts to get help over the long term will be far more fruitful if you respect the protocol for dealing with the staff hierarchy from lowest to highest.
-You may get quicker action if you go straight to the school superintendent, but you will probably create enmity and unhelpfulness among the staff members that were skipped over on the way to the top.
+Letters must be addressed correctly to the person who has the ability to do something about the issue you are concerned about.
+More importantly, unless you experienced major frustrations and life-threatening setbacks, your attempts to get help over the long term will be far more fruitful if you respect the protocol for dealing with the staff hierarchy from lowest to highest.
+You may get quicker action if you go straight to the school superintendent, but you will probably create enmity and unhelpfulness among the staff members skipped over on the way to the top.

-Because money and funding may also be an issue, find out within each system what the most helpful definitions are for getting the best support.
-For example, while some counselors and therapists may be unwilling to place Asperger’s in the Autism Spectrum, in the public school system in the United States Autism Spectrum Disorders currently receive more funding and support than an Asperger’s diagnosis alone; it may be helpful to go along with the school counselor’s suggestion to classify your child as having an Autism Spectrum Disorder, even if you may privately disagree with the certainty of the diagnosis, in order to get maximum support in school while dealing with an inconclusive assessment.
-When working with any therapist, call the insurance company yourself to make sure that the label the therapist is using for your child’s diagnosis and treatment meets the criteria needed for your insurance benefits to allow you to continue treatment for the maximum results for your child.
+Because money and funding may also be an issue, find out what the most helpful definitions are for getting the best support.
+For example, while some counselors and therapists may be unwilling to place Asperger’s in the Autism Spectrum.
+In the public-school system in the United States, Autism Spectrum Disorders currently receive more funding and support than an Asperger’s diagnosis alone; it may be helpful to go along with the school counselor’s suggestion to classify your child as having an Autism Spectrum Disorder, even if you may privately disagree with the certainty of the diagnosis to get maximum support in school while dealing with an inconclusive assessment.
+When working with any therapist, call the insurance company yourself to make sure the label the therapist is using for your child’s diagnosis and treatment meets the criteria needed for your insurance benefits to allow you to continue treatment for the maximum results.
 It is particularly important to document the date, and name or identification number of the person you speak with when dealing with large national insurance companies.

 USE THE COMPASS: REQUEST EVALUATION OF PROGRESS FREQUENTLY

-If, over time, the frequent evaluations are showing little progress, it may even be a signal to you that it is time to switch the system your child is in altogether.
-Enrolling in a private school specializing in Asperger’s, or in a focused short-term program could put your child back on the path to his or her goals.
+If, over time, the frequent evaluations are showing little progress, it may even be a signal it is time to switch the system your child is in altogether.
+Enrolling in a private school specializing in autism or Asperger’s, or in a focused short-term program could put your child back on the path to his or her goals.

 SHOW YOUR CHILD THE WAY